open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 These dynamic obstacles are then later re-inserted at the end of the update to avoid artifacts in environmental updates related to dynamic obstacles without the need of expensive clearing logic.
 Common demonstrations show this with a particular human segmentation model, but any model may be used trained to segment out any number of object classes.

+> [!NOTE]
+>
-NB: It may be necessary to regenerate these models in advance of doing any visual navigation or data collection/data fusion for visual navigation.
+> It may be necessary to regenerate these models in advance of doing any visual navigation or data collection/data fusion for visual navigation.
 See Troubleshooting section for details on common error messages and their solutions.

-TODO
+> TODO
-.. image:
+> .. image:
-  file: graphics/isaac_ros_nvblox_nodegraph.png
+>   file: graphics/isaac_ros_nvblox_nodegraph.png

 The NvBlox model is hosted inside of the Costmap2D package as a Costmap Layer Plugin used to update the occupancy grid model for use in planning and control.
 Future updated to Nav2 may make it possible to use 3D environmental models natively rather than reducing dimensionality for use-cases that require 3D collision checking like mobile manipulation and traversibility estimation.